alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

 )

+## How does the Embedding process work in the context of an LLM app?

-### The Embedding, Indexing & Similarity Search parts serve to find the relevant text chunks to send to the LLM, instead of sending whole chunks like we did before
+### Embedding, Indexing & Similarity Search parts serve to find the relevant text chunks to send to the LLM, instead of sending whole chunks like we did before

 ![context_injection](https://raw.githubusercontent.com/alexnesov/LLMs-and-Agents/main/Use%20Case/Diagrams%20%26%20IMGs/context_injection.jpg)
 Image reference: https://towardsdatascience.com/all-you-need-to-know-to-build-your-first-llm-app-eb982c78ffac

+Check the reference of the image above to get a detailled view of how an LLM app works.

 ## Our personnal take: the future of AI in the context of legal-tech projects